h2nch2co2h/masterclass-22-1/INSTRUCTIONS.md

 The first exercise will be to create a fitting funnel for the system at hand.
 Similarly to the masterclass, we will use the benzamidine/trypsin system.
 In general, coordinates and topology for the system should be generated with the MD engine of one's choice, but in this tutorial we are goinge to see examples using GROMACS.
 You can find coordinates and topology for the benzamidine/trypsin system inside the data folder of Github.

-At this point the user can decide to use the VMD plug-in or the MBUTO web-server.
+At this point the user can decide to use the VMD plug-in or the Funnel Metadynamics Pre-Processing Tool web-server.
 We will start here with the former, if you wish to use the latter skip directly to point 18.

 1. Open VMD and load the coordinate file (start.gro).
 In general, this file should be the output at the end of the thermalization process but, in case of neccessity, also a pdb from the Protein DataBank can be used.
 Go to "Extensions" and press "Tk console".
 Once the console has been opened you can load the necessary libraries through the following commands:
     ```